 To fill up on long-lasting energy, combine your vegetables with whole grains and protein, keeping in mind that a little bit of meat can go a long way with your veg.
 To add flavour to your veggies, try adding spices, chilli flakes and freshly chopped herbs, and if you need oil, go for extra virgin olive oil.

 To avoid those last minute greasy snacks & take away options we recommend planning out your meals on the weekend so you’re set for the week ahead.
 If you know what’s on the menu and have done your shop, you’re more likely to stick to the plan and avoid reaching for discretionary foods & food outside the five food groups.
 When you’re planning, choose meals that are healthy & comforting (make the slow cooker your best friend!)
-Think about meals like Chilli con Carne with brown rice, fresh tomatoes, coriander, leafy greens & avocado or Korma lamb Curry with Rice & Ancient Grains, and steamed broccolini.
+Think about meals like Chilli con Carne with brown rice, fresh tomatoes, coriander, leafy greens & avocado or Korma Lamb Curry with steamed broccolini.

 Read our full post on Meal planning 101 here for our tips on how to get started.